Mar 14, 2017 | Mary Grace Glascott

 1) What is Natural Language Generation?

 NLG, a subfield of artificial intelligence (AI) which produces language as output on the basis of data input, is not a new concept.
-What is new, however, is the increase in adoption of NLG into the enterprise.
-There are a plethora of ways the technology is being employed, primarily to improve productivity by automating time-intensive data analysis and reporting activities and to increase the value of data-driven products by engaging users with intuitive natural language interfaces.
+What is new, however, is the increased adoption of NLG in the enterprise.
+There are a variety of ways the technology is being employed, primarily to improve productivity by automating time-intensive data analysis and reporting activities and to increase the value of data-driven products by engaging users with intuitive natural language interfaces.

 People have always communicated ideas from data.
 But with the explosion of data that needs to be analyzed and interpreted, coupled with increasing pressures to reduce costs and meet customer demands, the enterprise must find innovative ways to keep up.